My personal guide for those travelling to South Korea and planning spending 7 days there.

 Top Food Places We Tried

 - Mr. Pizza

 Want to get access the downloadable itinerary for Seoul and others?

 Get instant access now!

-- Certainly there are sights to see but the main few can be counted on your fingers.
-Next time I would really like to see more of the country side and cities to the east and south
+- There are certainly a number of sights to see but I’d say you can count the main ones with your fingers.
+Next time, I would really like to see more of the country side and cities to the east and south

 - Total Cost of Trip: $450 CAD (not including flight)